shepherd-group/pydmqmc/docs/source/quickstart.rst

 Quickstart Guide
 ================

-Each pydmqmc simulation has three components: the :class:`~pydmqmc.systems.System`, the simulation :class:`~pydmqmc.methods.Method`, and outputs derived from the simulation.
-These components are encapsulated in three different submodules: :doc:`Systems API<api/systems>`, the :doc:`Methods API<api/methods>`, and **not yet implemented**.
+Each pydmqmc simulation has two components: the :ref:`System <ref-systems>` being simulated and the simulation :ref:`Method <ref-methods>`.
+These components are encapsulated in two different submodules: :doc:`Systems API<api/systems/system>`, the :doc:`Methods API<api/methods/index>`.
 You'll need to instantiate an object from each submodule in order to execute a full pydmqmc simulation.
 See the additional pages within this documentation to better understand your options.